foodwithfire/Collab-Game/Other/objects/object1.md

 theory hasn't been proven yet.

 Tin cans containing **Lemonwater** are roughly 6 inches tall (12,5cm) and full of **Lemonwater**.
 Each can contains 250 mL.
-Consumption of already opened cans is not safe.
+Consumption of already opened cans has a 25% chance to result in an infection.

 **Lemonwater** is, currently, the only known efficient way of hydratation in the world, because